-Jewellers (and other makers, artists and designer) often talk about ‘commissions’, but what does this actually mean?
-For me, working to commission means that I work with customers to create bespoke, custom and unique jewellery pieces.
+Jewellers (alongside other makers, artists and designer) often talk about ‘commissions,’ but what does this mean?
+For me, working to commission means working with clients to design bespoke, personalised and unique jewellery.
 Think of it as a collaboration between you and the designer.
-It allows you to have some input into the design of the piece and become part of the making process.
+Commissioning your own jewellery allows you to chose how much input you have into the design of the piece and means you get to be part of the making process.

-So...have you ever thought about commissioning a special piece of jewellery but aren’t sure how to start?
-Here are some top tips to help you achieve your dream design into a beautiful piece of jewellery…
+So, have you ever thought about commissioning something special, but aren’t sure how to start?
+Here are some tips to help you turn your dream design into a beautiful piece of jewellery…

 First things first, what do you want to make?

-Whether it's an anniversary gift, wedding rings or a treat for yourself, I can work with you to figure out exactly what you’d like, commissioning works best when you already have an idea.
+Whether it's an anniversary gift, wedding rings or a treat for yourself, I can work with you to figure out exactly what you’d like, however, commissions work best when you already have an idea.
 Think about who the item is for.
 Do they have a distinguishable style?
-Do they have any interests or hobbies you’d like to incorporate into the design?
+Do they have any interests or hobbies you’d like to include in the design?
 Is it going to be a gift, is it for a special occasion?
 Do you have a preference for the type of metal or stones you'd like to use in the design?
 The more information you can give the designer the better.

 Get to know the designer.